emilps/fjelltg/src/pages/about/index.md

 FTGs R&D-department also contributes in great extent to research regarding CO2 capture and other projects within Greentech.

-{"widget":"imageblock","text":"FTG has a strategy of having a high level of expertise in engineering and project management.
-The purpose is to be able to offer R&D for customers and partners, when customers do not have the necessary knowledge.
-At the same time, FTG wants to be able to carry out project follow-up and deliveries, in order to offer comprehensive solutions.
-FTG therefore often join forces with a range of cooperative companies.","image":"/img/p15776-001-1.jpg"}
+{"widget":"imageblock","text":"FTG Test Centre has the necessary equipment to carry out testing and analysis for residual material from most product types and bio residues","image":"/img/test-fasiliteter-strasume.jpg"}